 However, not everything that doesn’t emit smoke, noise, or light is eco-friendly.
 This can be explained well with the help of the story of a small 13-year-old boy named Daniel.
 Diwali has always been the most awaited festival for Daniel since he was 5 or 6 years old.
 Growing up, he studied the harmful effects of the traditional patakas on the environment and started getting concerned about it.

 He was in a dilemma since Diwali has always been his favorite festival.
 He kept on searching for alternatives by which he could enjoy Diwali without adversely affecting the environment.
 One day, his friend Riyansh brought a unique item to school that immensely fascinated Daniel.
 It was a small paper ball-like object which pops soon as it hits a hard surface.
 Both Riyansh and Daniel enjoyed their time playing with that popping object by throwing it on the floor.

 He immediately asked his brother to quit the use of this cracker.
-Daniel denied his brother’s request and argued that they are safe since the pop pops are made of tissue or cigarette papers and they emit no smoke or light.
-He finally decided to agree with his elder brother when Andre explained to him about the chemical components present in that cracker.
+Daniel denied his brother’s request and argued that they are safe since the pop pops are made of tissue or cigarette paper and emit no smoke or light.
+He finally decided to agree with his elder brother when Andre explained to him the chemical components present in that cracker.

 So this story of Daniel clearly supports the statement that not all crackers which do not emit smoke, light, or noise are safe.

 So we must be careful while selecting the crackers and other items during Diwali.
 Let us join together to protect our environment and ourselves, and also enjoy Diwali to the fullest with the help of Eco-patakas.